spelunky-fyi/Spel2-Soundbank-Tool/README.md

 It's size won't directly be changed comparing to the original, but as most of it is replaced with empty data, you can just compress it by adding it to a .zip file !

-Then the 392 Mb .bank file will become a 55 Mb .zip that's way easier to distribute !
+Then the 392Mb .bank file will become a 55Mb .zip that's way easier to distribute !

 # FSB Repack